-Table 4-40: AU_SIZE Field
+Table 4-41: AU_SIZE Field

-The maximum AU size, depends on the card capacity, is defined in Table 4-41..
-The card can set any AU size between RU size and maximum AU size.
+The maximum AU size, depends on the card capacity, is defined in Table 4-42.
+The card can set any AU size specified in Table 4-41 that is less than or equal to the maximum AU size.
+The card should set smaller AU size as much as possible.